Sockstress: Segment hole stress

 Create a connection to a listening socket and upon 3 way handshake (inside last ACK) send 4 bytes to the beginning of a window, as advertised by the remote system.
 Then send 4 bytes to end of window.
 Then 0-window the connection.
 Depending on the stack, this could cause the remote system to allocate multiple pages of kernel memory per connection.
 This is unlike a connection flood in that memory is now consumed for every connection made.
-This attack was originally created to target Linux.
+This attack was created to target Linux.
 It is also quite effective against Windows.
 This is the attack that was used in the sec-t and T2 demos.
 It is expected that this has similar effects to what is described in the CPNI document in section 5.2.2 5th paragraph and section 5.3.